 Corporate and Operational plans

-Our Corporate Plan takes the longer view, with the latest version looking at the period 2018 to 2023.
-It was published in September 2018.
-It explains what’s important to us, and outlines the types of activity that we’re trying to encourage.
-You’ll find a strong emphasis on creating an environment in Wales that helps creative people to thrive.
-But you’ll also an equal commitment to widening audiences, ensuring that the widest possible cross-section of people in Wales benefit from the arts.
+Our Corporate Plan 2018-23: For the benefit of all is a five-year statement.
+It explains what’s important to us, and describes the types of activity that we’re trying to encourage.
+In this document, you’ll find a strong emphasis on creating an environment in Wales that helps creative people to thrive.
+You’ll also an equal commitment to widening audiences, ensuring that the widest possible cross-section of people in Wales benefit from the arts.